Previous: 10.3. Organization and evaluation of learning communities.

 Light waves are diffracted when they pass through the spaces inside the material to be seen.
 The greater the number of diffracted waves that reach the object lens in a microscope the better resolved the image is, however, there is no diffraction if such spaces are smaller than the incident wavelength.
 This fact limits the possibility of observing very small objects with light waves.
 Next we refer to one of the laureates of the 1986 Physics Nobel Prize.

-The contributions made by Ernst Ruska are now considered in two parts: (1) by including a short description of his works, and (2) by including excerpts from his Nobel Lecture.
+The contributions made by Ernst Ruska to the development of electron microscopy are now considered in two parts: (1) by including a short description of his works, and (2) by including excerpts from his Nobel Lecture.

 WORK: “Very small objects can be studied in a microscope, but when objects become as small as the wavelength of light, an image no longer is produced.
 The discovery that beams of electrons behave as waves with wavelengths shorter than visible light opened up new opportunities.
 Ernst Ruska discovered that a magnetic coil could be used as a lens for electron beams and developed the first electron microscope in 1933.
 It captures images of extremely small objects by means of electron beams that are directed towards an object and captured on a screen.”